MicrosoftDocs/microsoft-community-training/microsoft-community-training/infrastructure-management/configure-your-platform-infrastructure/set-up-custom-homepage-for-your-mct-instance.md

 ms.prod: learning-azure
 ---

-# Set up a Custom Homepage for your MCT instance
+# Set up a Custom Homepage for your CT instance

-If you are interested to replace Community Training (MCT) home page with any other custom home page that you have built, you can easily achieve that with a simple set of steps.
+If you are interested to replace Community Training (CT) home page with any other custom home page that you have built, you can easily achieve that with a simple set of steps.

-To get started, you need to have a custom home page designed for it to be linked to MCT instance.
-Here is a sample design for [**MCT Custom Homepage**](https://github.com/MicrosoftDocs/microsoft-community-training/files/6968259/MCT_CustomHomePage_Templates.zip)
+To get started, you need to have a custom home page designed for it to be linked to CT instance.
+Here is a sample design for [**CT Custom Homepage**](https://github.com/MicrosoftDocs/microsoft-community-training/files/6968259/MCT_CustomHomePage_Templates.zip)

 <!---
 ## Pre-requisites

-1. You need to add a Call to Action (CTA) button like ‘Registration’ in the page that should link to MCT sign-in page.
+1. You need to add a Call to Action (CTA) button like ‘Registration’ in the page that should link to CT sign-in page.
-2. This custom home page needs to be hosted in same azure subscription where MCT is deployed.
+2. This custom home page needs to be hosted in same azure subscription where CT is deployed.
 3. You need to have the Storage Account of the type "General-purpose v2" to get the static website.
 --->